mundyreimer/mundyreimer.github.io/_posts/2020-12-18-lindenmayer-grammars-0.md

 Where the symbols *a* and *b* represent the different states of the cells (their sizes and readiness to divide), and the subscripts *l* and *r* specify the positions in which daughter cells of type *a* and *b* will be produced.
 This particular mapping was chosen because it was observed that underneath a microscope, the filaments appear as a sequence of cylinders of various lengths, with *a*-type cells longer than *b*-type cells.[^1]

 So what other phenomena can be captured by this particular L-system formalism?
-Because L-systems were originally intended to model the growth of systems in a directed, recrusive fashion, we know that they can be represented visually by directed graphs in a *tree-like* structure.
+Because L-systems were originally intended to model the growth of systems in a directed, recursive fashion, we know that they can be represented visually by directed graphs in a *tree-like* structure.
 As such they can be used to model *dendritic* or *arboreal* geometries found in nature.

 <br/>